 The input capacitor for the power stage input V{IN} should be selected for ripple current rating and voltage rating.
-Tantalum input capacitors may fail when subjected to high inrush currents which are caused by turning the input supply on.
+Tantalum input capacitors may fail when subjected to high inrush currents, caused by turning the input supply on.
 A tantalum input capacitor's voltage rating should be at least two times the maximum input voltage to maximize reliability.
-Aluminum electrolytic, OS-CON, and multilayer polymer film capacitors can handle the higher inrush currents without voltage derating.
-The input voltage ripple primarily depends on the input capacitor's ESR.
+Aluminum electrolytic, OS-CON, and multilayer polymer film capacitors can handle the higher inrush currents without voltage de-rating.
+The input voltage ripple will primarily depend on the input capacitor's ESR.
 The peak input current is equal to the peak inductor current, so:

-$$\Delta V{IN} = I{L(PK)} \times ESR{C{IN}}$$ Eq.
+$$\Delta V{IN} = I{L(pk)} \times ESR{CIN}$$ Eq.
 13